betazep/vainamoinen-mod/README.md

 - Users must be logged in; otherwise, actions are declined.
 - Automod wiki operations require the bot account to retain wiki permission.
 - Sticky posts use highlight slot 2 by default.

+## ToDo
+- App setting for Finnish or English and appropriate translations of app content.
+- Enhanced Logging

 ## Learn More